Kostas Tsimikas: Loan to Esbjerg

 On 28 December 2016, Tsimikas signed for Danish club Esbjerg on a loan until the end of the 2016–17 season.
-On 17 February 2017, in his debut with the club, he scored a goal in a 3–0 home win game against Sønderjyske Fodbold.
-He left the club after 13 games, and returned to Olympiacos.
+On 17 February 2017, in his debut with the club, he scored a goal in a 3–0 home win game against Sønderjyske.
+He left the club after 13 games and returned to Olympiacos.

 Loan to Willem II

 On 30 June 2017, Tsimikas made another loan move, this time to Dutch club Willem II on a season-long contract.
-He was a regular in the 2017–18 Eredivisie, starting 32 of the 34 matches, and also scored 5 goals.
+He was a regular in the 2017–18 Eredivisie, starting 32 of the 34 matches, and also scored five goals.
 In the quarter-finals of the KNVB Cup, his deflected free kick took the tie into extra time, and Willem II went on to beat Roda on penalties.
-Tsimikas' spectacular scorpion kick in a 3–2 win against FC Utrecht was voted Voetbal International Goal of the Month and contributed to him being named Eredivisie Rookie of the Month for March 2018.
+Tsimikas' spectacular scorpion kick in a 3–2 win against Utrecht was voted Voetbal Internationals Goal of the Month and contributed to him being named Eredivisie Rookie of the Month for March 2018.

 Return to Olympiacos

 Coach Pedro Martins kept Tsimikas at Olympiacos for the 2018–19 season.
-In November 2018, he crossed for Kostas Fortounis' first goal in a 5–1 defeat of F91 Dudelange in the Europa League group stage; both players were named in the UEFA Europa League Team of the Week.
+In November 2018, he crossed for Kostas Fortounis' first goal in a 5–1 defeat of Dudelange in the Europa League group stage; both players were named in the UEFA Europa League Team of the Week.
 In late 2018, Tsimikas did not start many games, though was still offered a new deal, keeping him at the club until the summer of 2023.